-The Data Protection Laws are in place to regulate the use of personal information within all organisations.
-They are also in place to create a legal right for individuals to request access to their personal information.
+Data Protection aims to regulate the use of personal information by certain organisations.
+Furthermore, it ensures the legal right for individuals to request access to their personal information held by such organisations.

 Any organisation which processes personal information must be open about how that information is used and must comply with the following data protection principles, where personal data shall be:

-Further information about the Data Protection Laws can be found by contacting the Data Protection Commission directly, as follows:
+Further information about data protection can be found by contacting the Data Protection Commission directly:

-No - the Office of the Data Protection Commissioner engages in extensive interactions with the Transport Infrastructure Ireland in relation to the electronic tolling system.
-The operation of this system involves limited access by a private entity (emovis operations Ireland) to official vehicle ownership data, but an appropriate legislative basis exists for such access (under the provisions of the relevant Roads Acts).
+No. The Office of the Data Protection Commissioner engages in extensive interaction with Transport Infrastructure Ireland in relation to the electronic tolling system.
+The operation of this system involves limited access by a private entity (Emovis Operations Ireland Limited) to official vehicle ownership data, under a legislative basis.

-emovis operations Ireland is acting under the auspices of the Transport Infrastructure Ireland in the operation of the system and, subject to contracts between the two entities, it would be entitled to access the information in certain restricted circumstances.
+Emovis Operations Ireland Limited acts under the auspices of the Transport Infrastructure Ireland in the operation of the system and, subject to contracts between the two entities, it is entitled to access the information in certain restricted circumstances.

-We may also collect your personal data indirectly such as your IP address or your Licence Plate Number.
-We receive (for example: Information from National Vehicle File (NVDF) that is managed by Driver Vehicle and Computer Service Division (DVSCD).
+We may also collect your personal data indirectly such as your IP address or your licence plate number.
+We receive, for example, information from the National Vehicle File (NVDF) that is managed by Driver Vehicle and Computer Service Division (DVS CD).

-The legal basis for processing personal data by Transport Infrastructure Ireland, who is a data controller, are provisions of the relevant Road Acts 1993-2015 and the Bye-Laws for the M50 (between Junctions 6 and 7), dated July 2008.
+The legal basis for processing personal data by Transport Infrastructure Ireland - who is deemed by law a ‘data controller’ - are provisions of the relevant Road Acts 1993-2015 and the bye-laws for the M50 (between Junctions 6 and 7), dated July 2008.

-Under the Bye-Laws for the M50 (between junctions 6 and 7) any individual who passes through the M50 toll location is liable to pay the appropriate toll and any individual who fails to pay the toll is guilty of an offence.
+Under the bye-laws for the M50 (between junctions 6 and 7) any individual who passes through the M50 toll is liable to pay the appropriate toll, and any individual who fails to pay the toll is guilty of an offence.

-Copies of the Roads Acts are available on: http://www.irishstatutebook.ie/eli/acts.html
+Copies of the Road Acts are available on: http://www.irishstatutebook.ie/eli/acts.html